isomorphic-software/smartclient-docs/kb_topics/autoChildren.md

 Before reading this topic, be sure you have read the *QuickStart Guide* material on creating custom components and have reviewed the provided examples.

-_Note:_ the autoChild pattern allows you to generate instances of any [Canvas](../classes/Canvas.md#class-canvas) subclass, but FormItems [may not be created outside of a DynamicForm](../classes/FormItem.md#classmethod-formitemcreate) and as such can not be instantiated as autoChildren using the APIs described below.

 #### Basics

 The following is an example of creating subcomponents **without** using the AutoChild pattern.
 In this case a fictitious "Portlet" class is being created, which uses an instance of isc.Label to serve as it's header.